adityashankar28/SQL-Data-Analysis-on-Credit-Card-Transactions./README.md

-# SQL-Data-Analysis-on-Credit-Card-Transactions.
+# SQL-Data-Analysis-on-"Credit-Card-Transactions".

 ## Project by Aditya Shankar ( [Linkedin]-( https://www.linkedin.com/in/aditya-shankar-076152169/ )
 ## About the Dataset
-Analysis of the Credit-Card-Transactions data according to the Spending Habits in India.
+Analysis of the "Credit-Card-Transactions" data according to the Spending Habits in India.

 ##This set of data was obtained from – Kaggle.